itb-community/ftldat-rs/README.md

 result = ftldat.add(1, 2) -- will return 3
 ```

+# Areas to Improve

+Considering that this project served me as a way to familiarize myself with Rust, there's bound to be a lot of room for
+improvement.
+In no particular order:
+- Error handling
+- Ownership of strings, I just used heap-allocated Strings and copied them left and right
+- Naming of functions, following proper Rust conventions (`from`, `into`, etc.)
+- Serialization of structs to bytes can certainly be handled better (though I like keeping in-memory and on-disk
+representations separate)

 # Attributions

 Project setup, as well as linking the compiled .dll file and loading it in Lua was based off of https://github.com/voidshine/renoise_tools.